david-beauchesne/FoodWeb-MultiStressors/fwms.md

 to species richness.
 Using roles as targets may thus be valuable for community conservation [@stouffer2012].
-Additional insights into the structural propesties of food webs could be gathered by studying motifs at equilibrium, *i.e.* when system dynamics is constrained by species coexistance (Figure \ref{concept}C).
+Additional insights into the structural properties of food webs could be gathered by studying motifs at equilibrium, *i.e.* when system dynamics is constrained by species coexistance (Figure \ref{concept}C).
 This is of particular relevance to managers using ecosystem-based approaches